George W. Baird: Military career

 Baird joined the 1st Connecticut Light Artillery Battery in August 1862, and served with the unit until March 1864, when he was appointed colonel of volunteers of the 32nd United States Colored Infantry.
 He mustered out with his regiment in August 1865, and was appointed as a second lieutenant of the 19th Infantry Regiment in May 1866.
 From 1871 to 1879, he served as adjutant of the 5th Infantry Regiment, commanded by Nelson A. Miles (Baird later wrote the book General Miles's Indian Campaigns: On the Staked Plains.), and served under him in the Nez Perce War.
 He became deputy paymaster general with the rank of lieutenant colonel in July 1899.
 Baird was eventually promoted to brigadier general on February 19, 1903, the day before his retirement.

+He was a companion of the Military Order of the Loyal Legion of the United States and a member of the Order of the Indian Wars of the United States.

 Death

 Baird died on November 26, 1906, in Asheville, North Carolina.

 Medal of Honor citation

 Rank and organization: First Lieutenant, 5th U.S. Infantry.
 Place and date: At Bear Paw Mountains, Mont., September 30, 1877.
 Entered service at: Milford, Conn.
 Birth: Milford, Conn.
 Date of issue: November 27, 1894.